rjmarques/something-of-the-day/README.md

 ## AWS

-This app was build to be able to provision itself on AWS from the ground without much faff.
+This app was built to be able to provision itself on AWS from the ground without much faff.
 However, you still need to specify enough information about where and how that provisioning will take place.

 First thing we will need is a new AMI User that has enough permissions to create a whole ECS environment on the AWS account.
 For the sake of simplicity I ran my user as admin, albeit in a real environment the permissions should be more locked down.